rdata-systems/rdata-server/readme.md

 https://google.github.io/styleguide/javascriptguide.xml

+TODO:
+1. Re-factor error handling

-Major todo: re-factor error handling.
-Every eventEmitter should handle it's own erros with on('error')
+⋅⋅⋅Every EventEmitter should handle it's own errors with on('error')

+2. Replace ugly jsonparse with some other streaming json parser.

+⋅⋅⋅If there is no good replacement, maybe write our own Connection class.
+⋅⋅⋅Something like a buffer that counts "{" and "}" and knows when json stream is ready to be parsed